 Generally, you need three years of ministry experience and an MDiv or equivalent degree to begin your Doctor of Ministry (DMin).

-Admissions Requirements
+Admission Requirements

-- give evidence of growth and competence in ministerial skills and leadership
+- give evidence of growth and competence in ministerial skills and leadership;

-- be involved in an ongoing ministry (including lay ministry)
+- be involved in an ongoing ministry (including lay ministry);

 - have an academic record that demonstrates superior ability and shows promise of success in doctoral studies; and

 Applicants must supply the requisite written admission materials and must have a personal or phone interview with members of the faculty.
 Prospective DMin students may apply for admission at any time.
-The application deadline for the summer seminar is March 1, and the deadline for the winter seminar is August 1.
-Further details on admission requirements and procedures are available from the Admissions Office.
+The application deadline for the summer seminar is March 1 and the deadline for the winter seminar is August 1.
+Further details on admission requirements and procedures are available from the Admissions office.

 Transfer of Credit